vivekrnv/sonic-utilities/doc/Command-Reference.md

 ### Event Driven Techsupport Invocation

 This feature/capability makes the techsupport invocation event-driven based on core dump generation.
-Only applies for the processes running in the containers.
+This feature is only applicable for the processes running in the containers.
 More detailed explanation can be found in the HLD https://github.com/Azure/SONiC/blob/master/doc/auto_techsupport_and_coredump_mgmt.md

 - Usage:
   ```